Kikobeats/js-mythbusters/docs/array/arguments.md

 * STRICTLY `fn.apply(y, arguments)` is ok, nothing else is (e.g. `.slice`).
 That's because `Function#apply` is special.
 * Be aware that adding properties to functions (e.g. `fn.$inject =...`) and bound functions (i.e. the result of `Function#bind`) generate hidden classes and, therefore, are not safe when using `.apply`.

-If you need to process the input of a function as an `array`, a good perfomance approach is manipulate a copy of `arguments`.
+If you need to process the input of a function as an `array`, a good performance approach is manipulate a copy of `arguments`.
 You can do it using `spread operator`:

 ```js
 function spreadOp (...args) {